Dasharo/presentations/dug_3_dts_roadmap.md

     Intel Raptor Lake, which is not supported by that release and DTS should detect and prevent sych lockout.
-* As of 26/09/2023 there are 31 bugs, enhancements and other reports open in dasharo-issues repository, and 17 clossed.
+* As of 26/09/2023 there are 31 bugs, enhancements and other reports open in dasharo-issues repository, and 17 closed.
 * If you feel you found some problem please report it:
     - https://github.com/Dasharo/dasharo-issues/issues